AEADataEditor/aeadataeditor.github.io/_posts/2026-05-08-private-data.md

 ### Name of the provider

 For the name of the company, we may sign a separate NDA, to protect both us and the authors.
-Again, we have an SOP for that; here's the (separate) [template email](https://aeadataeditor.github.io/LDI-Research-Aide/docs/emails/Request-Unknown-Provider-Info.html) for that.
+Again, we have an SOP (Standard Operating Procedure) for that; here's the (separate) [template email](https://aeadataeditor.github.io/LDI-Research-Aide/docs/emails/Request-Unknown-Provider-Info.html) for that.
 Important: the data provider should be aware of us signing the NDA, as we will publish the fact that the authors revealed the name to me.

 ### Verification